|

 of antennas for horizontal stacking.
 Since you are picking up some extra

 gain from stacking, you can afford to lose a little gain on each antenna.
-I used two Blake

-JBX08WB antennas in this test.
-These antennas are very similar to the
+I used two Blake JBX08WB antennas in this test.
+These antennas are very

-popular JBX21WB tested here,
+similar to the popular JBX21WB tested

-installation, but a boom support tube is also included.
+neat installation, but a boom support tube is also included.
 To confirm

-that the antennas were working properly and matched in performance, I first tested each
+that the antennas were working properly and matched in performance, I

-each station.
+the waveform for each station.
 See below for results and comments.

 |